bnarath/bnarath.github.io/README.md

 # Portfolio
-My Portfolio - with all the project details
+Portfolio - with all the project details